hamitsehjal/SLG-practices/Practice test-midterm/README.md

 # Midterm Practice Questions

-## Important Note: These questions are prepared based on my experience, they may not similar to your real test.
+## Important Note: These questions are prepared based on my experience, they may not be similar to your real test.
 This document is only for practice purposes.

 ### The practice questions are available: